 Spirit-Infusing

-During World War II, the programmers of ENIAC were almost entirely women.
-Known as “computers,” they performed calculations and programmed the machines.
-Like women mastering complex weaving patterns, these early programmers carried the core technical and structural work.
-Grace Hopper played a pivotal role in developing compilers and defining the concept of the “bug,” yet her contributions were largely unrecognized.
-Across both handcraft and technology, women have often been central to giving form and vitality, yet their labor remains underacknowledged.
+During World War II, the programmers of ENIAC were predominantly women, then referred to as “computers.”
+They performed complex calculations and structured machine operations, undertaking the most intricate and foundational technical labor.
+Like weavers mastering elaborate patterns, these women carried the structural intelligence of the system.
+Grace Hopper played a pivotal role in the development of compilers and in articulating the concept of the “bug,” yet her contributions were long underrecognized.
+Across both craft and technological histories, women have often been central to giving form and vitality, while their labor remains systematically obscured.

-In contemporary contexts, weaving intersects with computation in ways that continue to provoke critical reflection.
-Digital life experiments, such as Thomas Ray’s virtual ecosystem (1991), demonstrate self-organizing potential, yet also raise questions about the limits of simulation and the imposition of control.
-Similarly, neuroscience simulations like the Blue Brain Project attempt to reproduce biological processes in silico, offering insights into structure and emergence, but also embodying a modern impulse to manage and replicate life.
+In contemporary contexts, the intersection of weaving and computation continues to provoke critical reflection.
+Digital life experiments, such as Thomas Ray’s virtual ecosystem (1991), demonstrate the potential for self-organization while exposing the limits of simulation and control.
+Neuroscientific modeling projects like the Blue Brain Project attempt to reproduce biological processes in silico, offering insights into emergence and structure, yet they also embody a modern impulse to manage, replicate, and govern life.
 These examples remind us that technological “animation” of matter is inseparable from social, ethical, and political concerns.

-In contemporary art, weaving is no longer only a physical craft; it has become a site where materiality, life, and human intention intersect and collide.
-Projects like MIT Media Lab’s Weaving Memory explore the storage and display of information in textiles.
-Artists such as Anicka Yi and Heather Dewey-Hagborg combine biological materials with textile, programming, and AI to produce dynamic, mutable works.
-The Cloud Weaving Model blends AI with indigenous weaving knowledge, emphasizing relational and ritualized practices.
-Yet such experiments also prompt reflection: when technology intervenes in traditional craft, who defines meaning, and what forms of authority are asserted over material life?
+Within contemporary art, weaving is no longer solely a physical craft; it has become a site where materiality, life, and human intention intersect and collide.
+Projects such as MIT Media Lab’s Weaving Memory explore information storage and display within textiles.
+Artists including Anicka Yi and Heather Dewey-Hagborg combine biological materials with textile processes, programming, and AI to create mutable, dynamic works.
+The Cloud Weaving Model integrates AI with indigenous weaving knowledge, emphasizing relational and ritualized practices.
+Yet these experiments also prompt reflection: when technology intervenes in symbolic or traditional systems, who defines meaning, and where does authority over material life reside?

-By situating weaving at the intersection of human, material, and technological processes, Shenlu transforms a traditionally productive activity into a synthesis of spirit and craft.
-She frames weaving as a bridge connecting humans with nature and the cosmos: patterns arising from the interplay of materials and algorithms express relational dynamics as much as they present visual form.
-Her practice continues and expands a trajectory from traditional textiles to digital life, cultivating new forms of vitality while critically reflecting on the power relations embedded in technological and cultural intervention.
+By situating weaving at the intersection of human agency, material behavior, and technological systems, Shenlu transforms a traditionally productive activity into a synthesis of spirit and craft.
+She frames weaving as a bridge connecting humans, nature, and the cosmos, where structures arising from the interaction of materials and algorithms express relational dynamics as much as visual form.
+Her practice continues a trajectory from traditional textiles to digital life, cultivating new forms of vitality while critically reflecting on the power relations embedded in technological and cultural intervention.